cBournhonesque/lightyear/example_issues.md

 Issues:
 - The remote client sees a projectile getting fired twice
 - the projectile on the remote client starts from further away from the source then what is shown on the local client (firing)

+# Deterministic replication

+The StateBasedCatchup is not working.
+Is it even enabled now?
+Can we display which mode is being used on the screen?
+Maybe it wasn't enabled.